Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Key Highlights:

-• Collaborated in the development and implementation of processes to create an efficient and effective HR workflow structure;
+• Collaborated in the development and implementation of processes to create an efficient and effective HR workflow structure through eForm implementation and other process automation;

 • Provided joint training sessions on new processes and initiatives;